sergei-iliev/ravendb/README.md

 ```

 ## BLOB handling - attachements
-When binary data(images,documents,media) needs to be associated with the document, RavenDB provides the Attachment API.
+When binary data(images,documents,media) needs to be associated with the document, RavenDB provides the `Attachment API`.
 Attachments are completely decoupled from documents.
 They can be updated and changed separately from the document and do not
 participate in transactions.
 Following POJO represents attachments on client side.
 ```java